Grants and Scholarships

 Federal grants are funded by the federal government and awarded by the College based on our review of your financial aid application.

-Individual states often have educational grants available to their residents, including Californians.
+Individual states often have educational grants available to their residents (California offers the Cal Grant program).
 Although many state grants may not be transferable to out-of-state schools, all students should check with their state government for information on available assistance.

 Merit scholarships are based on academic ability, achievement, motivation, and promise.
-Merit scholarships are awarded for four years (8 semesters total) as long as the student maintains the minimum GPA required by the scholarship program.
+Merit scholarships are awarded for four years (8 semesters) as long as the student maintains the minimum GPA required by the scholarship program.
+Merit Scholarships are awarded by the Office of Admission during the admission application process.

-Need-based scholarships differ from merit scholarships as they are not linked to academic promise, but rather to the family’s financial situation.
+Need-based scholarships and Opportunity Grants differ from merit scholarships as they are not linked to academic promise, but rather to the family’s financial situation.
 Need-based scholarships are re-determined each year by the information you provide on your annual financial aid application.
 These awards are not guaranteed year-to-year.

 Normally funded by private corporations and organizations, outside scholarships offer students additional assistance for college.
 Outside scholarships normally help students reduce the amount of loans they borrow.